-From inception through December 31, 2018, we did not generate any revenue from operations and we expect to continue to incur additional losses to perform further research and development activities.
+From inception through December 31, 2018, we did not generate any revenue from operations and we continue to expect to incur additional losses to perform further research and development activities.
 We started to generate revenues only in 2019.
-Our revenues for the year ended December 31, 2021 amounted to \$131,000 compared to \$142,000 for year ended December 31, 2020.
-The decrease from the corresponding period primarily resulted from fees from customer projects in the corresponding period compared to none, offset by increase in recurring revenues generated by traffic, as measured by the MySizeID engine per its license agreements.
+Our revenues for the year ended December 31, 2022 amounted to \$4,459,000 compared to \$131,000 for year ended December 31, 2021.
+The increase from the corresponding period primarily attributable to \$4,132,000 in revenue generated from Orgad from February 7, 2022, the date of closing of the Orgad acquisition, or the Acquisition Date and revenue generated from the Naiz Acquisition from October 11, 2022, the date of closing of the Naiz Acquisition.